 The problem with the Grandfather Paradox from the filmmaking point of view is that it negates the entire drama of the story, which is why blockbusters like Back to the Future (1985) and Terminator 2 (1991) have simply ignored it.
 As the Protagonist correctly suggests, the characters’ mere existence shows that the future won’t succeed in obliterating the past; after all, they’re in the past, and…it’s there.
 So despite Nolan’s attempts to scare us into caring about Tenet’s operations—for instance, Neil is made to briefly ponder whether “parallel universe theory” may refute his ideas, only to never mention the concept again—the stakes for the finale are minimal.

-Even if the stakes for the finale were high, though, it’s doubtful that anyone could have a clue what’s happening while Tenet commences its “temporal pincer” operation to recover the algorithm before Sator detonates it.
-The temporal pincer idea is actually a pretty cool concept; it consists of an inverted squad being released into battle near the end of the regular squad’s mission, so that the inverted soldiers can experience the mission backwards and collect helpful information—which they can then brief to the forward squad before their mission begins.
-It’s trippy, but it checks out.
+Regardless, it’s doubtful that anyone could have a clue what’s happening while Tenet commences its “temporal pincer” operation to recover the algorithm before Sator detonates it.
+Essentially, an inverted squad is released into battle near the end of the regular squad’s mission, so that the inverted soldiers can experience the mission backwards and collect helpful information—which they can then brief to the forward squad before their mission begins.

-The problem is that visually, the resulting battle is hilariously unintelligible.
-Nolan has tried to help us by color-coding his soldiers in James Bond fashion, but even so, the spectacle of two teams of soldiers working together in opposite temporal directions can’t be followed by a human brain in real time.
+Visually, this is hilariously unintelligible.
+Nolan has tried to help us by color-coding his soldiers like James Bond henchman, but even so, the spectacle of two teams of soldiers working together in opposite temporal directions isn’t possible to follow in real time.
 Buildings are exploded, un-exploded, re-exploded.
 People are dying—or are they coming back to life?
 Is the enemy even on the battlefield?
-Not only are there no stakes; there’s no graspable game.
+What the hell is happening?

-Tenet’s forces do recover the algorithm in time, thanks to sacrificial heroics from Neil.
-This despite Kat deciding to kill Sator for her own satisfaction, even though her job was to keep him alive as long as possible—a curious move, given that all life on the planet was supposedly on the line.
+Tenet’s forces recover the algorithm in time, thanks to sacrificial heroics from Neil.
+This despite Kat deciding to kill Sator for her own satisfaction, even though her job was to keep him alive as long as possible—a disappointing move given that all life on the planet was supposedly on the line.

-It’s revealed that Neil has been mostly moving backward in time since joining Tenet, compared to the Protagonist’s moving forward, meaning that, essentially, the entire functioning of Tenet has been a temporal pincer operation, with Neil as the inverted information-gatherer, and the Protagonist as the eventual receiver of the intel from Neil.
+It’s also revealed that Neil has been mostly moving backward in time since joining Tenet, compared to the Protagonist’s moving forward, meaning that, essentially, Tenet itself has been a temporal pincer operation, with Neil as the inverted information-gatherer and the Protagonist as the receiver of the intel from Neil.
 This transfer is the subject of the film, with Neil training the Protagonist with the experience he’s accumulated.
-Cool stuff.

-But nuggets of cool don’t make a film.
-We come to the theater, first and foremost, for interesting stories, and Tenet, by any important measure, isn’t one.
-To the contrary, it’s a very cliché story with forgettable characters, and it makes little sense.
+Tenet, in summary, makes no sense.
 But can anyone piece it together to discover that?
-The movie’s bland narrative, like the doomsday algorithm, has been sliced up and scattered every which way, so that its defects take tremendous effort to reconstruct and experience properly.
+The movie’s narrative, like the doomsday algorithm, has been sliced up and scattered every which way, so that its defects take tremendous effort to reconstruct and experience properly.
 And why would anyone (besides me) embark on such a task?

 Nolan can do better.
 The maker of The Prestige (2006) and even Inception (2010) has shown himself capable of real, character-based drama, but at other times, such as with this effort and with his first major feature, Memento (2002), he’s simply used his powers of invention to obscure the inadequacy of his central story.
 It’s discouraging to see him repeating early artistic errors that he had seemed to move beyond.